Lake-of-the-Woods-Humber-College-2021/Lake-of-the-Humber/README.md

 ### CRUD 6: Invoices (Daniel)
 #### Description
-- Fucntionality restricted, only logged in users can view invoices (user or admin)
+- Functionality restricted, only logged in users can view invoices (user or admin)
 - An admin can view a full list of invoices that exist
 - A user can view a list of invoices that belong to them
 - A admin can create an invoice by writing out a title, description, cost and selecting a user from a dropdown list (date &value automatically applied as date created).